edwardfernando/ruby_patterns/3 - factory/simple/README.md

 ### SimpleFactory

-This PizzaFactory class contains only one method, createPizza, that returns a Pizza.
+This PizzaFactory class contains only one method, create\_pizza, that returns a Pizza.
 The method takes a string argument which is used to determine which type of pizza to instantiate.

 ### Calling the factory

 Finally, the PizzaStore class has an initializer that takes the PizzaFactory and stores it in a variable.
-Then the orderPizza method takes a string and passes it to the PizzaFactory to get the Pizza.
+Then the order\_pizza method takes a string and passes it to the PizzaFactory to create the Pizza, prepares, bakes, boxes, cuts and returns the pizza.